-Atlantic skipjack stock assessments, using available catches to 2006, were conducted in 2008.
-Skipjack was assessed previously in 1999.
+Atlantic skipjack stock assessment, using available catches to 2006, was conducted in 2008 (SCRS/2008/016).
+Skipjack was assessed previously in 1999 (Anon.
+2000).
 Consequently, this report includes the most recent information on the state of the stocks on this species.